storyprotocol/protocol-core/test/foundry/modules/licensing/README.md

 Alice owns IP2
 Alice burns L1, P1 is set in IP2

-1) P1 does not allow for derivatives 🚧
+1) P1 does not allow for derivatives
-1.1) Don tries to mint a license from P1 in IP2 -> fails 🚧
+1.1) Don tries to mint a license from P1 in IP2 -> fails ✅
-1.2) Alice tries to mint a license from P1 in IP2 -> fails 🚧
+1.2) Alice tries to mint a license from P1 in IP2 -> fails ✅
-1.3) Alice tries to mint 🚧
+1.3) Alice tries to set a policy --> fails?

 // Edge case, later on, Alice buys the right from her licensor to make derivatives
 // Setting the parent again should work in this case, P2 should be